jf-brandon23/AboutMe/README.md

 ## Summary
 ---
 <p>My name is Brandon Juarez Fernandez.
-I attend Mount Vernon High School and Southern Indiana Career & Technical Center.
+I attend Mount Vernon High School and a part of the Computer Science program at Southern Indiana Career & Technical Center.
-I am part of the Computer Science Class.

 In my free time after school I march in Marching Band and act in the High School Play.
 I'm currently planning on attending college for Website Design and Development, or Cyber Security.
 I am currently working on a website for a School Class to advertise and entice people to join the ranks.
 The website is currently under work in progress.</p>